Walter Rutherford (golfer)

 Walter Mathers Rutherford (23 September 1857 – 15 October 1913 in Jedburgh) was a Scottish golfer who competed in the 1900 Summer Olympics.

+Career

 He won the silver medal in the men's competition with a score of 168 over 36 holes.

 He was educated at Madras College in St Andrews.
 In later years he farmed land at Jedburgh and was a vocal proponent of land reform.